Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The exchange market and demand systems

-Note that if $D=D^u$ and $D'=D^{u'}$ for some concave utility functions $u$ and $u'$, the demand system $\lambda D+\lambda' D'$ will in general {\em not} correspond to the utility function $\lambda u+\lambda' u'$.
-In fact, it seems unclear if one can explicitly write utility functions corresponding to such convex combinations.
-Our model does not require the demand system to be given in the form $D=D^u$ for some function $u$.
+Note that if $D=D^u$ and $D'=D^{u'}$ for some concave utility functions $u$ and $u'$, the demand system $\lambda D+\lambda' D'$ will in general not correspond to the utility function $\lambda u+\lambda' u'$.
+It is not clear whether one can explicitly write utility functions corresponding to such convex combinations.